Submitting a purchased essay

 Wherever in the Code an offence is described as depending on “knowing”, the offence shall likewise be deemed to have been committed if the person ought reasonably to have known.

 You are a first-year Master of Engineering student, and are required to submit a computer programing assignment worth 20% for the final grade of a course.
-Part of the current programming assignment is similar to a program you had submitted in a different course in the previous semester.
-Seeking to build and improve upon the previous programming solution submitted you search for possible programming solutions on an online freelance site that offers solutions for purchase.
-You purchase a program with the intention to use it as a reference to improve on your previous assignment solution.
-However, you determine that the purchased program presents the perfect solution to the assignment and is similar to one that you would have thought of yourself for sure.
-You integrate a copy of the programming solution into your previous assignment and submit it without the inclusion of any reference or citation to indicate the work is not solely your own.
+Part of the current programming assignment is similar to a program you submitted in a different course last semester.
+Seeking to build and improve on that previous programming solution, you search for possible programming solutions on a freelance website that offers solutions for purchase.
+You purchase a program with the intention to use it as a reference to improve on your previous assignment.
+You integrate a copy of the purchased program into your previous assignment and submit the combined solution, without any references or citation to indicate that part of the work is not your own.

 The Issue